howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ### Implementing continuous deployment using GitHub Actions

-GitHub Actions is an automation platform that can be used for continuous integration (CI) and continuous deployment (CD).
-It has an API for orchestrating workflows based on events in GitHub and can be used to build, test, and deploy your code directly from GitHub.
+GitHub Actions is an automation tool used for continuous integration (CI) and continuous deployment (CD).
+It allows orchestrating workflows based on events in GitHub and can be used to build, test, and deploy your code directly from GitHub.

 To configure GitHub Actions, you define _workflows_ using the "yaml" file format.
 These workflows are stored in the `.github/workflows` directory of your project.
 You can configure workflows to run on different repository events, e.g., when a commit is pushed to the repository or when a pull request is created.